 The same nine-home program supports a build-to-rent hold.
 Optionality across exit strategies de-risks the development by removing reliance on a single for-sale cycle, while the in-place asset retains entitlement value if held long-term.

-Seven closed sales within a one-mile radius of downtown Ojai over the trailing 12 months, plus one premium-tier reference point.
+Seven closed sales within a one-mile radius of downtown Ojai over the trailing 12 months.

 | # | Address | Bd/Ba | SF | Year | Close | Price | $ / SF |